 Halfway through the season one, I was scratching my head till I got bald, wondering what’s the fuss with Sean’s splinters.

-From what M. Night Shyamalan hints early on, Leanne’s a religious person, right?
-She hangs these handmade crosses above Jericho’s cradle, which instantly brings some kind of occultism to mind.
-While it’s tempting to go this way (and I will later on), to explore how occultism appears here-and-there in Servant (2019-), let’s lean towards a rivaling theory here.
+Those nagging pieces of wood stuck in Sean’s body are obviously related to Leanne.
+And from what M. Night Shyamalan hints early on, Leanne’s a religious person, right?
+She hangs handmade crosses above Jericho’s cradle, which instantly brings some kind of occultism to mind.
+So, while it’s tempting to go this way (and I will later on) to explore how occultism appears here-and-there in Servant (2019-), let’s lean towards a rivaling theory here.

 As found in resources regarding dreams and their meaning, splinters refer to minor irritations of a body or soul.
 These nasty pieces of wood can represent a physical issue that’s yet to emerge in one’s life, but also someone irritating in the surroundings.